rayacevedo45/AccessFoodNYC/Retro1.md

 ## Weekly Retro Template

 **Goals for last Sprint**:
+ Finish parsing and ploting the Yelp API and reviews and detailed information using Yelp API.
+Finish Login Activity.

 **Goals for this Sprint**:
 Create a separate app strictly for vendors where they can update their locations, menus, coupons, specials etc. This app will feed a database the which will feed AccessFood.